Report an accessibility problem

 Computer, Cyber Crime, Cyber Forensics, Cyberwar, Data Breach, Information Security, Networks, Prevention, computing, malware

 Are you passionate about protecting digital systems from intruders and cybercriminals?
-This program gives you the skills and insight needed to defeat cyber-threats.
+Through this program, you'll gain the skills and insight needed to defeat cyber-threats.

 Description

-The applied cybersecurity certificate program is designed to build competencies in security operations, risk assessment, network security, and governmental and regulatory compliance in an interdisciplinary learning setting.
-Building upon core skills that students bring with them from their majors, students practice dealing with cyber-threats and resolving issues from multiple perspectives.
+The applied cybersecurity certificate program enables students to build competencies in security operations, risk assessment, network security, and governmental and regulatory compliance in an interdisciplinary learning setting.
+Building on core skills that they bring with them from their majors, students practice dealing with cyber-threats and resolving issues from multiple perspectives.

-The program is offered through a collaboration between the New College of Interdisciplinary Arts and Science, the Ira A. Fulton Schools of Engineering and the W. P. Carey School of Business.
+The program is offered through a collaboration between the New College of Interdisciplinary Arts and Sciences, the Ira A. Fulton Schools of Engineering, and the W. P. Carey School of Business.

 At a glance